Skip to main content

 properties:

-quota.preemption.delay: <delay string>
+quota.preemption.delay: <delay value>

 The delay when not specified defaults to 0.
 A delay value explicitly set to 0 will prevent the quota change of the queue from triggering preemption.
 Any non-zero value for the delay will be added to the time the change of the quota was applied to the queue.
 That timestamp defines the trigger point for quota preemption.
 Quota preemption will only be triggered if the queue at the point in time of the change is above the new quota.
 The standard scheduling quota enforcement will immediately enforce the new quota in all other cases and no further preemption actions are needed.